Daniel-Krueger/daniel-krueger.github.io/_posts/2022-12-11-modal-dialog.md

 Visual Studio code has been used to generate the JavaScript files.
 If you have it to you can make use of the defined #regions, which will improve the reading a little.
 There's a lot of documentation in the JavaScript files, so if you are missing something here, you may find more details there.

 # Download
-The repository of the custom SDK action can be found [here](https://github.com/Daniel-Krueger/webcon_snippets/tree/main/ModalDialog).
+The JavaScript files can be found [here](https://github.com/Daniel-Krueger/webcon_snippets/tree/main/ModalDialog).